 Collaboration with the City of Ballarat is multifaceted, and actively intersects our curricula, research and professional engagement, while strengthening creative strategy and arts practice for the region.

 The partnership provides emerging artists with the opportunity to participate in innovative programs that enliven our city and the broader community.
 Amongst these is the award-winning trans-disciplinary project, Heritage Weekend@The Arts Academy, which enables students from first year to honours to contribute across diverse creative practices to Heritage Weekend, an annual festival that attracts 16,000 visitors to Ballarat.
 Read more about Heritage Weekend@The Arts Academy.
+Together we seek to reframe and reactivate Ballarat’s rich storybook through discussion, performance and creative visioning.

 Being located at the heart of Ballarat’s arts precinct affords the Arts Academy a strong relationship with other significant historic arts institutions, the Art Gallery of Ballarat and Her Majesty’s Theatre.
 Read more about our long association with the Art Gallery of Ballarat.